neilmix/css-commons/README.md

 ## Features Currently Available

-- Learnable abvreviated syntax for refering to properties and values as class names
+- Learnable abbvreviated syntax
-- Static utility classes for common properties and values
+- Static utilities for common use-cases
-- Support for ad-hoc dynamic property values
+- Ad-hoc dynamic property values
-- CSS variable-based support for custom taxonomy values that are automatically applied to all corresponding properties
+- Build-your-own taxonomy that is interoperable with traditional CSS
-- Psuedo-class support for :hover
+- Psuedo-class support
-- Dynamic application of classes based on the existence of a parent class
-- Composition-based custom class aggregations
+- Dynamic class cascading from parent to children
+- Class aggregation
+- Lightweight reset

 The above is a mouthful.
 We'll address each one-by-one below.

-## Learnable Abvreviated Syntax
+## Learnable Abbvreviated Syntax

 CSS naming conventions are quirky and inconsistent.
 This is because CSS is built to model the world and all of its languages and visual design conventions, and the world is quirky and inconsistent.